HL7/smart-app-launch/input/pages/brands.md

 * Vendor-consolidated Brand Bundles
 * FHIR resources linked from `.well-known/smart-configuration` for each endpoint

+which are defined below.
 For fine-grained organizational management, apps SHALL select the FHIR resources linked from `.well-known/smart-configuration` if they differ from the resources in a vendor-consolidated Brand Bundle.

 #### Rules And Best Practices For Creating And Implementing FHIR Profiles